isomerpages/aic-mentalhealth/pages/About Us.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Webpage assets/about_us_hero.png">
 </div>
-<p>REAL is a platform built to give your mental health the care it deserves.
+<p>REAL is a platform powered by AIC, that’s built to give your mental health
+the care it deserves.
 We recognise and champion the reality of your feelings and emotions.
 You may have been taught to believe that your problems don’t deserve attention.
 Or you may be used to hearing things like:</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Webpage assets/about_us_hero_2.png">